agubelu/blog/entries/2024-02-09_how-we-teach-frontend-with-vanilla-js.md

 How we teach front-end development using vanilla JS
 ---

+Or, a proposal on how to structure JS code for simple web apps.

 ## Some context

 During my time as a PhD student, I had to take on some teaching duties.
 I ended up teaching the two introductory courses to information systems, which essentially map to back-end and front-end development.
-They were both very fun and rewarding to teach, but also very important to get right, since the local market in Spain focuses very heavily on web development, so most of our students will work on a web information system as their first job after graduating.
+They were both very fun and rewarding to teach, but also very important to teach well since the local market in Spain focuses very heavily on web development, so most of our students will work on a web information system as their first job after graduating.

 At the time when I joined, they were undergoing some changes as they were pretty outdated.
 The back-end course focused mostly on introducing students to requirements, relational databases and SQL, which never go out of fashion.
 We added a few units introducing REST and we [built a tool](https://github.com/DEAL-US/Silence) to help them quickly deploy CRUD APIs on top of their existing databases.
 It resulted in a nicely cohesive course where students go through the whole process of turning requirements into a conceptual model, then into a relational model and a database, and finally building a REST back-end served by that database.